backstage/backstage/docs/integrations/ldap/org.md

 `catalog.processors.ldapOrg`.
 There may be many providers, each targeting a specific `target` which is supposed to be on the same form as the location `target`.

+That's it – this plugin is now set up and will import users and groups from your LDAP service.
+If you run into issues around load times, data volume, `TimeLimitExceeded`, or similar, you might need to work with results returned from your LDAP service using _pagination_, as well as supply a longer time limit within which requests can respond.

+To learn about these along with other configuration options available, please read the next section.

+## Configuration

 These config blocks have a lot of options in them, so we will describe each "root" key within the block separately.